Antitrust Litigation 2025 Comparisons

 As stated in 4.1 Statutory Basis, the procedure for engaging in representative litigation differs slightly between cases with a fixed number of parties and those with an uncertain number when the action is officially commenced.
 In the former scenario, initiating representative litigation mandates that the relevant plaintiffs collaboratively identify and designate two to five representatives to present their claims before the court.
 In contrast, for the latter situation, the court may release a notice outlining the fundamental lawsuit particulars and urge potentially concerned parties to register within a designated timeframe.

-In cases of public interest litigation, when the People’s Procuratorate intends to file a lawsuit against monopolistic conduct, it will make a public announcement in advance for the period of 30 days.
+In cases of public interest litigation, when the people’s procuratorate intends to file a lawsuit against monopolistic conduct, it will make a public announcement 30 days in advance.
 This announcement will encompass basic information about the case and inform the qualified and interested parties of their legal right to initiate action in court.
-Should no qualified parties take action following the announcement period’s expiration, the People’s Procuratorate may then formally initiate civil public interest litigation.
+Should no qualified parties take action within 30 days following the announcement, the people’s procuratorate may then formally initiate civil public interest litigation.

 Jurisdiction